brysenPfingsten/mk-redex-viz/README.md

-To resolve this, open Docker.app and under Settings > General > Virtual Machine Options, make sure you have un-checked `Use Rosetta for x86_64/amd64 emulation on Apple Silicon`
+To resolve this, open Docker.app and under Settings > General > Virtual Machine Options, make sure you have un-checked `Use Rosetta for x86_64/amd64 emulation on Apple Silicon`, and have selected QEMU as the VMM.